 If you can feel more confident in yourself this will also help your children when they mirror themselves off you.
 Here are some great books to give yourself a little self-love so you can pass on the positive vibes to your child too. ✨

-Our favorite books on building confidence for you
+Our favourite books on building confidence for you

 There is a plethora of great work on the market targeted at adults around self-help and confidence-boosting.
-We've chosen two great books on building confidence in general that are well worth the read and really interesting.
+We have chosen two great books on building confidence in general that are well worth the read and really interesting.

 The first is 'The Six Pillars of Self-Esteem: The Definitive Work on Self-Esteem by the Leading Pioneer in the Field' by Nathaniel Branden.
 This book includes clinical research to prove why it’s so important to look after our self-esteem in order to be healthy in our bodies, mind, and personality.
 It also includes guidelines on how to help develop and nurture your child’s confidence.